Kathy Javner

-Kathy Irene Javner is an American politician serving as a member of the Maine House of Representatives from the 141st district.
+Kathy Irene Javner (1973 – January 10, 2026) was an American politician who served as a member of the Maine House of Representatives from the 141st district.
 Elected in November 2018, she assumed office on December 5, 2018.
+She died during her final term in office on January 10, 2026.

 Early life and education

 Javner was born and raised in Chester, Maine.
 She graduated from Bethany Global University.

 Career

 Javner was elected to the Maine House of Representatives in November 2018 and assumed office on December 5, 2018.
-Since 2019, she has been a member of the House Health and Human Services Committee. for a short time she worked at a privet school in Lincoln Maine.
+Beginning in 2019, she was a member of the House Health and Human Services Committee.

+Death

+Javner died from breast cancer on January 10, 2026, at the age of 52.